yimuchen/dotfiles/README.md

-The packages here expected most of the common [`texlive`][texlive] packages for math writing are installed in the system (which should be the case after installing the more common `texlive-*` packages from the official Arch repository) Some external dependencies might be needed for the font configuration to function.
+The packages here expected most of the common [`texlive`][texlive] packages for math writing are installed in the system (which should be the case after installing the more common `texlive-*` packages from the official Arch repository).
+Some external dependencies might be needed for the font configuration to function.
 For additional details, see the [`texmf/tex/latex/README`](texmf/tex/latex).